planqtn/planqtn/docs/planqtn-studio/build.md

 ## Basic canvas interactions

--   **Dragging LEGOs**: The user can add a lego to the canvas by dragging it from the [Building blocks panel](./ui-controls.md#building-blocks-panel).
+-   **Dragging LEGOs**: The user can add a LEGO to the canvas by dragging it from the [Building blocks panel](./ui-controls.md#building-blocks-panel).
 -   **Selecting LEGOs**:
-    -   clicking on a lego selects it, details of the lego can be viewed in the [Details panel](./ui-controls.md#details-panel)
+    -   clicking on a LEGO selects it, details of the LEGO can be viewed in the [Details panel](./ui-controls.md#details-panel)
-    -   click and drag on the canvas, will start the selection box, covered legos are selected
+    -   click and drag on the canvas, will start the selection box, covered LEGOs are selected
     -   Shift + click adds to/removes from the active the selection
+    -   Clicking on a selected LEGO selects the connected component of that LEGO - very useful for selecting tensor networks
 -   **Cloning LEGOs**:
-    -   Shift + mouse drag will clone a lego or a selected set of legos
+    -   Shift + mouse drag will clone a LEGO or a selected set of LEGOs
     -   selected LEGOs can be copy-pasted as well, after hitting Ctrl+C (Cmd+C on MacOSX) and pointing the mouse to the desired location on the canvas, Cltr+V (Cmd+V) will paste the content to the canvas.
 This works across